-Terry Flynn is an assistant professor of communications management at McMaster University and one of Canada’s leading public relations/communications management scholars.
+Terry Flynn is an associate professor of communications management at McMaster University and one of Canada’s leading public relations/communications management scholars.

 During a 20-year communications consulting career, Flynn built an international communications practice specializing in crisis and risk communications, working with such organizations as the Town of Walkerton Ontario (e-coli crisis); the U.S. Navy Public Health Agency (leukemia cluster); the U.S. Army Center for Health Promotion and Preventive Medicine (base closures and environmental cleanups); the Chemical Manufacturers’ Association; the American Gas Association; Toyota Motor Manufacturing Canada; and the Vinyl Council of Canada.